loading..

 Before moving to Thailand, most expatriates will need to obtain a visa from the Thai embassy in their country of residence.
 There are several types of visas for foreigners depending on your profile and the reason for your stay; work, retirement, study, or family reasons.
 Thailand non-immigrant visas follow categories B, O, ED, OA, IB; LTR; and SMART.

 Since September 2022, a five-year long-term resident visa (LTR) renewable once is available for five categories of applicants, including digital nomads and ‘Wealthy Global Citizens’.
-For more information, please apply directly to the Thai embassy located in your country of residence.

 Hospitals in Thailand